-The table below provides an overview of the approximate carbon cost effectiveness of a range of measures that are applicable in Camden.
+The table overleaf provides an overview of the approximate carbon cost effectiveness of measures.
 Once you have considered the likely impacts on the heritage significance of your home as set out in Section 2.1 above, the following table will help you to assess the likely costs and benefits of the measures that may be appropriate for your home.